Eyevinn/auto-subtitles/readme.md

 Contact [sales@eyevinn.se](mailto:sales@eyevinn.se) if you are interested.

-# About Eyevinn Technology
+## About Eyevinn Technology

 [Eyevinn Technology](https://www.eyevinntechnology.se) is an independent consultant firm specialized in video and streaming.
 Independent in a way that we are not commercially tied to any platform or technology vendor.
 As our way to innovate and push the industry forward we develop proof-of-concepts and tools.
 The things we learn and the code we write we share with the industry in [blogs](https://dev.to/video) and by open sourcing the code we have written.

 Want to know more about Eyevinn and how it is to work here.
-Contact us at work@eyevinn.se!
+Contact us at <work@eyevinn.se>!